David J. Wald

-David Jay Wald (born May 6, 1962 Greenwich, Connecticut) is a seismologist with the U.S. Geological Survey (USGS) at the National Earthquake Information Center (NEIC) in Golden, Colorado.
-He is an affiliated faculty member at the Colorado School of Mines, and served as the editor-in-chief of the Earthquake Engineering Research Institute's (EERI) journal, Earthquake Spectra, from 2018–2022.
+David Jay Wald (born 1962) is a seismologist with the U.S. Geological Survey (USGS) at the National Earthquake Information Center (NEIC) in Golden, Colorado.
+He is an affiliated faculty member at the Colorado School of Mines, and served as the editor-in-chief of the Earthquake Engineering Research Institute's (EERI) journal, Earthquake Spectra, from 2018 to 2022.
 He also served on the Southern California Earthquake Center Science Planning Committee, 2014–2020.

 Wald is involved in the research, development, and operations of real-time information systems at the USGS National Earthquake Information Center.
 He has developed and manages products such as ShakeMap and the community-science system Did You Feel It?.
 He is also responsible for developing other systems for post-earthquake response and pre-earthquake mitigation, such as ShakeCast and PAGER.
 He has also contributed to the USGS Ground Failure product.
 As well as management of these systems, Wald's research also focuses on characterization of rupture processes from complex earthquakes, analysis of ground motions and site effects, and modeling earthquake-induced events.

 On top of his publications, Wald is also known for hosting events and giving lectures about geophysics topics, including a "Provost’s Lecture" at Stony Brook University and an EERI Younger Members Committee webinar.

-Education
+Early life and education

+David J. Wald was born on May 6, 1962, in Greenwich, Connecticut.

 Wald received his B.S. in Geology and Physics from St. Lawrence University in 1984.
 He then completed his M.S. in Geophysics from the University of Arizona in 1986.
-He worked in Pasadena, California for Woodward-Clyde Consultants from 1986–1988 on seismic hazard assessments for the Diablo Canyon Power Plant.
-David went on to the California Institute of Technology (Caltech) in Pasadena and was awarded his Ph.D. in Geophysics in 1993.
+He worked in Pasadena, California for Woodward-Clyde Consultants from 1986 to 1988 on seismic hazard assessments for the Diablo Canyon Power Plant.
+David went on to the California Institute of Technology (Caltech) in Pasadena and was awarded his Ph.D. in geophysics in 1993.

 Wald then began working at the USGS in Pasadena in 1993 as a National Research Council Post-Doctoral Fellow and stayed on there as a researcher.
 He and his wife, Lisa Wald, who also works for the USGS, later transferred to the Golden, Colorado USGS office to work at the NEIC.